ifs-and-whiles/.net-integration-tests/README.md

 # .NET Integration Tests

 ## 📌 Project Overview
-This repository demonstrates how to write comprehensive integration tests in C# for a .NET application.
+This repository demonstrates how to write comprehensive integration tests in C# for a .AspNet Core application.
 The tests are designed to validate the entire solution by:

 - **Utilizing a database**: Ensuring data persistence and retrieval operations function correctly.
 - **Starting the service API**: Allowing all requests to interact with the running application without any mocks.